schranz-search/schranz-search/docs/getting_started/index.rst

 Create Indexes
 --------------

-Before you can use the search engine you need to create the indexes.
+Before you can use the search service you need to create the indexes.

 .. tabs::

     .. group-tab:: Standalone use

-        When using the ``Standalone`` version you need to create the ``Indexes`` in your search engines via the ``Engine`` instance which was created before:
+        When using the ``Standalone`` version you need to create the ``Indexes`` in your search service via the ``Engine`` instance which was created before:

         .. code-block:: php